adorabyul/clash-shamebot/README.md

 Sums up missed attacks/user and posts a text summary in a given discord channel.

-Made for own use, may vary based on your setup but feel free to use or modify it to fit your needs.
+Made for own use, mileage may vary based on your setup but feel free to use or modify it to fit your needs.

 ### Commands:
 `/shame` - Posts all time data (based on entire text chat history)